Mamrie Hart: YouTube

 Hart joined YouTube on June 20, 2009.
 She began her main channel, You Deserve A Drink, on March 13, 2011, where she primarily posts weekly instructional mixology videos, with a unique cocktail presented in each.
 This combines her past work experience as a bartender with performing.
-The videos contain pop culture references, sexual innuendo, and numerous puns, and occasionally she makes drinks for celebrities that she feels deserve a drink.
+The videos contain pop culture references, sexual innuendo, and numerous puns, and occasionally she makes drinks for celebrities who she feels deserve a drink.
 Once the drink is finished, Hart encourages viewers to make the cocktail themselves and then rewatch the video, using it as a drinking game wherein the participant takes a drink each time she makes a pun.
 Her favorite drink is a gin gimlet, straight up.

 Hart periodically collaborates with other YouTube personalities, such as Grace Helbig, Tyler Oakley, Hannah Hart (no relation), and Flula Borg.
 She has also performed in videos on other YouTube channels like Rainn Wilson's Soul Pancake, Sing-A-Gram on My Damn Channel, and Multi-break Up with The Fine Brothers.

 On May 7, 2013, Hart introduced her second YouTube channel, Mametown, on her Tumblr page.
 Prior to this, the account did not contain any videos despite being created in 2009.
 Hart uploads videos here that are unrelated to You Deserve a Drink.
 She initially requested viewers to recommend what she should post on the channel.
 Since then she has uploaded many unique videos that range from performing as wacky characters to introducing her dog, Beanz, to vlogging.
 Hart was also involved in YouTube's Comedy Week program which began on May 19, 2013.